 - Greater clarity on how research is linked to teaching, particularly with regards to how students benefit directly and indirectly from staff involvement in research activities and the research culture of the university.
 In the EEC's discussion with staff, members of the program team offered examples where the synergy between research and teaching work in practice in their sessions. - The study program still has a great potential to exploit the gains from combining theoretical and practical studies.
 For academic education at Master's level, the involvement of graduate students in their own research projects is the preferred avenue of achieving this goal.
-In doing so, we see room for improvement in directing a larger percentage of students, if not all of them, towards writing a Master's thesis. - In lieu of thesis work, other forms of capstone projects that bring theoretical instruction to fruition in a practical way and manner may be applicable (such as multidisciplinary projects or engagement in service learning projects, which involve students in solving hands-on problems for partner organizations). - Need to provide further opportunities for skills development in professional practice contexts.
+In doing so, we see room for improvement in directing a larger percentage of students, if not all of them, towards writing a Master's thesis. - In lieu of thesis work, other forms of capstone projects that bring theoretical instruction to fruition in a practical way and manner may be applicable (such as multidisciplinary projects or engagement in service learning projects, which involve students in solving hands-on problems for partner organizations).

+Need to provide further opportunities for skills development in professional practice contexts.
 Placement and internship is an area where such skills can be developed.
-Or if that is not practical, short professional practical experiences as practical training possibilities need to be adapted to the geographical diversity of a DL program.
+Or if that is not practical, short professional practical experiences as practical training possibilities.